Thursday, July 17, 2025

 I’ve also been able to advertise online via Facebook, Twitter, and sometimes Instagram, because I always post my business.
 I have a winery.
 I always post my new things that are coming in

-As smartphones have grown in popularity, so have smartphone apps.
+As these pocket-sized electronics have grown in popularity, so have apps.
 This has resulted in business expansion.
 Take the salon industry as an example.
 One young woman I spoke with said she learned how to braid locs by watching YouTube videos on her smartphone, which has helped her improve her skills and led to the expansion of her salon business.
 Another person I interviewed, a boda boda rider and builder, stated that his wife sold bags online while he made deals with his friends abroad to buy plots of land and build houses for them after they saw pictures of his completed houses online.

-Since the smartphone has become people's digital security blanket and it goes everywhere with them an increasing number of people are experiencing the fear of being without, or losing, their mobile phone.
+Since the handset has become people's digital security blanket and it goes everywhere with them an increasing number of people are experiencing the fear of being without, or losing, their mobile phone.
 This fear is known as nomophobia.
 One person I interviewed admitted that he would become sick if he did not have his smartphone.
 Another person stated that his smartphone allows him to be happier and less worried.
 As a result, this is one way in which the smartphone has harmed people's lives.

-Smartphones have evolved into a second brain for Ugandans, enabling real-time news updates, internet business operations, and remote study.
+Mobile technology has evolved into a second brain for Ugandans, enabling real-time news updates, internet business operations, and remote study.
 Despite challenges such as addiction and anxiety, they remain an important part of Ugandan life.